htcondor/htcondor/docs/grid-computing/grid-universe.rst

 jobs, manage jobs, and have jobs execute on widely distributed machines.

-It may appear that HTCondor-G is a simple replacement for the Globus Toolkit’s *globusrun* command.
+It may appear that HTCondor-G is a simple replacement for the Globus Toolkit's *globusrun* command.
 However, HTCondor-G does much more.
 It allows the submission of many jobs at once, along with the monitoring of those jobs with a convenient interface.
 There is notification when jobs complete or fail and maintenance of Globus credentials that may expire